maximuscosmo/rindeal-ebuild-repo/README.md

     - [_Docker_ image](https://hub.docker.com/r/rindeal/portage-amd64-base/) builds
 - last but not least I wish _really hard_ it would all just work :unicorn: :rainbow:

-This all, of course, doesn't prevent build failures, missing dependencies, etc. So, should you find any issues, don't like something or just want to report morning news, please send me a PR or [file an issue][New issue].
+This all, of course, doesn't prevent build failures, missing dependencies, etc. Should you find any issues, don't like something or just want to report morning news, please send me a PR or [file an issue][New issue].